markusweiss/website/README.md

 <!--
 ## 29-09-25

+working on template, pause Manager and sound

+## 28-09-25

-# one eye on Ludumdare
+one eye on Ludumdare

 ## 27-09-25